 The term of reference requires the Commission to report to the Minister for Urban Services by 31 May 2001.

-The release of the draft price direction represents the first stage in the public process for determining gas retail prices.
-In preparing this report, the Commission has received and assessed a pricing proposal from ActewAGL and has held discussions with the Department of Urban Services.
+During the investigation, the Commission has received and assessed a pricing proposal from ActewAGL and has held discussions with the Department of Urban Services.